This brochure is intended for adults undergoing bronchoscopy and parents of children who will have the procedure.

 This summary addresses the following topics:

-- General information about colorectal cancer
+- General information about prostate cancer

-- Colorectal cancer prevention
+- Recurrent prostate cancer

 The National Women’s Heath Information Center (NWHIC) provides a gateway to the vast array of Federal and other women’s health information resources.
 This Web site can help users link to, read, and download a wide variety of materials related to women’s health developed by the U.S. Department of Health and Human Services (HHS), other Federal agencies, and private sector organizations.